MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-tounicodeex.md

 Type: <b>const BYTE*</b>

 A pointer to a 256-byte array that contains the current keyboard state.
 Each element (byte) in the array contains the state of one key.

 If the high-order bit of a byte is set, the key is down.
+The low bit, if set, indicates that the key is toggled on.
+In this function, only the toggle bit of the CAPS LOCK key is relevant.
+The toggle state of the NUM LOCK and SCROLL LOCK keys is ignored.
 See <a href="/windows/win32/api/winuser/nf-winuser-getkeyboardstate">GetKeyboardState</a> for more info.

 ### -param pwszBuff [out]